campusbeats/campusbeats.github.io/index.md

 The following features were implemented in Campus Beats during this milestone:
  - A filter/search function in Beats.
 Profiles will be sorted based on categories, consisting of "Style", "Experience", "Abilities", and "Goals".
 In addition, the categories chosen during the creation of their profile will appear on the search page.
 This will enable them to start searching for other users who have similar interests as them.
  - The ability for our profile page to collect data from the user and successfully create their profile, which will be sorted and filtered.
 User will also have the ability to update information in their profile.
  - The ability to create admin users who can monitor the application by banning "troublesome users" and creating new categories for future usage.
 These admin controls are located in the Admin home page where admins will be redirected to pages that fulfill these controls.
 The page to monitor the app consist of a dropdown that allows for the admin to select users who they feel have been inappropriate and proceed to ban them.
 The page to create new content allows the admin to input new categories in the Abilities, Styles, Goals, and Experiences section.
+Please see "Known bugs and issues" and "Future Features and Design section" for issues regarding admin controls and future fixes that may be implemented in the future.
  - A calendar that shows users when and where events would be held and the participants.
 The main usage of this feature is to schedule scheduling events and see which events are being held on a specific day, week, or month by clicking on a specific day on the calendar.

 In addition, the overall design of Campus Beats was also updated per essential feedback.
 To coincide with our choice of background/background color, changes were made to updated the overall color scheme of our application and changes therefter, such as changing the color of the menu bar to coincide with the background color.
 Now, the main, new colors of our application are a very dark teal and white.
 The color scheme was chosen with consideration of the background and other elements on various pages.